cosmos/ibc/papers/2020-05/src/usage-patterns.md

 Essential to the functionality of the IBC handler is an interface to other modules running on the same machine, so that it can accept requests to send packets and can route incoming packets to modules.
-This interface should be as minimal as possible in order to reduce implementation complexity and requirements imposed on host state machines.
+This interface should be as minimal as possible in order to reduce implementation complexity and requirements imposed on host ledgers.

 For this reason, the core IBC logic uses a receive-only call pattern that differs slightly from the intuitive dataflow.
 As one might expect, modules call into the IBC handler to create